jcp-org/jcp-org.github.io/docs/Transfer_from_java.net.md

-1. __Files in the donwload area__
+## Files in the donwload area

-   * To download the files from downloads area of java.net you can just use `wget` command:
+   * While java.net is online you can download all your content `wget` command:
    ```
 	wget -r --no-parents https://java.net/downloads/$project_name
    ```